In print and forthcoming

 Participants in the Challenge created predictive models of six life outcomes using data from the Fragile Families and Child Wellbeing Study, a high-quality birth cohort study.
 We evaluated these predictions on holdout data not available to participants.
 This paper reports the predictive performance of the Fragile Families Challenge and presents implications for scientists and policymakers.
 We are not posting results of this project online until the paper is published.

 Lundberg, Ian, Arvind Narayanan, Karen E.C.
 Levy, and Matthew J. Salganik.
-2020.
+2019.
 “Privacy, ethics, and data access: A case study of the Fragile Families Challenge.”
-Forthcoming in Socius.
+Socius.

 Data access is a key barrier to knowledge creation.
 Our framework for ethical data access, developed in a social science setting, could serve as a model for other data science settings.